lightonai/fast-plaid/README.md

 ### Updating the Index

 The **`update` method** provides an efficient way to add new documents to an existing index without rebuilding it from scratch.
 This is significantly faster than calling .create() again, as it reuses the existing quantization configuration and only processes the new documents.
 The centroids and quantization parameters remain unchanged, **this might lead to a slight decrease in accuracy compared to a full re-indexing**.
 To update an existing embedding, you should delete it first and then add the new version with the `.update()` method.
+Warning, when using the `delete` method, the remaining documents are re-indexed to maintain a sequential order.
+If you delete document k, all documents with id > k will have their id decreased by 1.

 ```python
     def update(